liaochenlanruo/pgcgap/docs/index.md

 ## Installation

 The software was only tested on Linux64 platform, The MacOS may also be good in theory.
 However, Windows could not be supported.
 Because this software relies on a large number of other softwares, so it is recommended to install with __[Bioconda](https://bioconda.github.io/index.html)__.
-The main program and most of other dependencies can be installed with one command as shown below, __but the "pan2nal" and "Gubbins" should be installed separately!__
+The main program and most of other dependencies can be installed with one command as shown below, __but the "Gubbins" should be installed separately__ because of it relys on python3, while PGCGAP relys on python2.

-__Step1: Install PAL2NAL__

-Download [PAL2NAL](http://www.bork.embl.de/pal2nal/distribution/pal2nal.v14.tar.gz) and uncompress, then copy the "pal2nal.pl" to a path in the environment variable.

-__Step2: Install Gubbins__
+__Step1: Install Gubbins__

 ```
 $conda install gubbins
 ```

-__Step3: Install pgcgap__
+__Step2: Install PGCGAP__

 ```
 $conda create -n pgcgap python=2.7 anaconda